Conducting Workshop with Carl Topilow

 • 1:00 p.m.
 Check- in.

-• 1:15 p.m.
+1:15 p.m.
 Participants introduce themselves: background, musical philosophy, statement of purpose

 Conducting Session #1 - 2:30 - 5:30 p.m. | Conducting session with string quintet.
-Select two movements or the Walker from the following:

-• Holst - St. Paul Suite
+• Holst – St. Paul’s Suite (select two movements)

-• Warlock – Capriol Suite
+• Warlock – Capriol Suite (select two movements)

 Conducting Session #2 - 7:00-10:00 p.m. | Conducting session with full orchestra.
-Select two contrasting movements:

 • Beethoven - Symphony #1